ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/driving_stress.md

 ## Derivation.

-Consider a column of ice that extends from the ice-sheetbed to the surface and has length $\delta x$ in the $x$ direction and length $\delta y$ in the $y$ directon perpendicula to flow.
+Consider a column of ice that extends from the ice-sheet bed to the surface and has length $\delta x$ in the $x$ direction and length $\delta y$ in the $y$ directon perpendicula to flow.
+We will assume that the bed is flat.
 The pressure at each elevation $z$ is given by

 $$
 P = \rho g (H-z),